 We have internal governance in place to regularly monitor management judgemental adjustments and, where possible, to reduce the reliance on these through model recalibration or redevelopment, as appropriate.
-During 2020 the composition of modelled ECL and management judgemental adjustments changed significantly, reflecting the path of the pandemic, containment efforts and government support measures, and this is expected to continue to be the case until GDP growth resumes and the uncertainty over long-term unemployment abates.
+During 2021, the composition of modelled ECL and management judgemental adjustments changed significantly, reflecting the path of the pandemic, containment efforts and government support measures, and this is expected to continue to be the case until GDP growth resumes and the uncertainty over long-term unemployment abates.

-At 31 December 2020, the only significant management judgemental adjustment is \$39.4m contained within the reported credit cards ECL in relation to data and model limitations resulting from the pandemic.
-This adjustment is applicable to the scenario-weighted ECL number.
-Adjustments in relation to Downside scenarios are more significant, as results are subject to greater uncertainty.
+At 31 December 2021, there is no significant management judgemental adjustment (2020: \$39.4m) contained within the reported credit cards ECL in relation to data and model limitations resulting from the pandemic.
+The 2020 adjustment was applicable to the scenario-weighted ECL number.
+Adjustments in relation to Downside scenarios were more significant, as results were subject to greater uncertainty.